Madera Ranchos, California

-Madera Ranchos is a unincorporated community in Madera County, California, United States.
+Madera Ranchos is an unincorporated community and census-designated place (CDP) in Madera County, California, United States.
 It lies at an elevation of 341 ft.
 As of the 2020 census it had a population of 3,623.
 For statistical purposes, the United States Census Bureau has defined Madera Ranchos as a census-designated place (CDP).

+Demographics

-Prior to 2020, Madera Ranchos was part of the Bonadelle Ranchos-Madera Ranchos CDP.
+Madera Ranchos first appeared as a census designated place in the 2020 U.S. census after the Bonadelle Ranchos-Madera Ranchos CDP was split into the Bonadelle Ranchos CDP and the Madera Ranchos CDP.